s4njk4n/XDC_Masternode_Rewards_Checker/README.md

 _In Beta - Let me know if you find specific issues_

-# XDC Masternode Rewards Calculator
+# XDC Masternode Epoch Rewards Calculator

 Live site is at: https://s4njk4n.github.io/XDC_Masternode_Rewards_Calculator/

 ![XDC Masternode Rewards Checker](XDC_Masternode_Rewards_Checker2.jpg)

-This is a simple web tool to figure out the rewards your XDC masternode earned over a specific time period.
-It looks at your wallet's balance changes and subtracts out any transactions or fees to infer what must have come from masternode rewards on the XDC network.
+This is a simple web tool to figure out the epoch rewards your XDC masternode earned over a specific time period.
+It looks at your wallet's balance changes and subtracts out any transactions or fees to infer what must have come from masternode epoch rewards on the XDC network.

-I built this because tracking masternode rewards manually is a pain, especially if you're not deep into blockchain.
+I built this because tracking epoch rewards manually is a pain, especially if you're not deep into blockchain.

 ## What It Does

-The tool calculates "inferred" rewards for a masternode owner address between two dates.
-"Inferred" means it doesn't directly query rewards from the network; instead, it looks at how your balance changed and accounts for any sends, receives, or gas fees in that period.
-Whatever's left over is assumed to be from masternode payouts.
+The tool calculates "inferred" epoch rewards for a masternode owner address between two dates.
+"Inferred" means it doesn't directly query epoch rewards from the network; instead, it looks at how your balance changed and accounts for any sends, receives, or gas fees in that period.
+Whatever's left over is assumed to be from masternode epoch reward payouts.

 It works on the XDC mainnet (chain ID 50).
 You provide:
 - A start and end date (like 2023-01-01 to 2023-12-31).
 - Your masternode owner address (starts with 0x or xdc).
 - An Etherscan API key (more on that below).

-It spits out the total inferred rewards in XDC, plus a breakdown of balances, transfers, and fees for transparency.
+It spits out the total inferred epoch rewards in XDC, plus a breakdown of balances, transfers, and fees for transparency.

 ## How It Works